spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

     ```

     !!!warning
         It is important to use the `--server-side` flag here.
-The reason is that our CRDs definitions are heavy and
+The reason is that our CRD definitions
-        contains long description fields.
-This is causing [issues](https://github.com/kubernetes-sigs/kubebuilder/issues/3460)
+        contains long field descriptions.
+This causes the apply to fail, as detailed [in this kubebuilder issue](https://github.com/kubernetes-sigs/kubebuilder/issues/3460),
         because kubernetes sets the `kubectl.kubernetes.io/last-applied-configuration` annotation, and the size of the CRD exceed
         the maximum size of an annotation field.